Bricklou/kubestro/docs/first-thoughs/README.md

   gateway3:R --> L:games_server_3
 ```

-## How game servers will deployed?
+## How game servers will be deployed?

 To deploy game servers, gateways take take advantage of Kubernetes custom
 resources.
 This are, in fact, kubernetes operators that will extends the